mauriciopereyra/ecommerce/README.md

-# Ecommerce React and Redux
+# Ecommerce React, Redux, Express, MongoDB, NodeJS

 Ecommerce website using React and basing the design on Adidas' website.

+Backend uses Express and MongoDB

 Items scrapped from source website using Python Selenium